mrugesh-adobe/travel/README.md

 ## License

-This project is available for personal and educational use.
+This project is available for personal and educational use only.
+This is purely a learning project and should not be used for commercial purposes.
+Any resemblance to real websites or services is coincidental and intended only for educational demonstration.